Kochen-Specker Contextuality: Applications of quantum contextuality

 \section{Applications of quantum contextuality}

-Since contextuality is a fundamental phenomenon of quantum mechanics, it is not surprising that several authors studied its applications and its relevance for quantum information processing.
-In the following, we will discuss three examples in some detail: First, the role of contextuality in quantum computation; second, potential applications in quantum cryptography; and third, an application of contextuality in randomness generation.
-Finally, we shortly mention some further connections to information processing.
+Since contextuality is a fundamental phenomenon of quantum mechanics, it is not surprising that some studied its applications and its relevance to quantum information processing.
+In the following, we discuss three examples: First, the role of contextuality in quantum computation; second, potential applications in quantum cryptography; and third, an application of contextuality in randomness generation.
+Finally, we mention some further connections to information processing.